Book Review: Barry J. Beitzel, ed. Lexham Geographical Commentary on the Acts through Revelation

 Beitzel, Barry J., ed.
 Lexham Geographical Commentary on the Acts through Revelation.
 Bellingham, Wash.: Lexham Press, 2019.
 763 pp.; Hb. $39.99 Link to Lexham Press

-Lexham Geographic CommentaryThis new volume contains fifty-three essays written by nineteen New Testament scholars.
-More than half of these articles cover the book of Acts and the remaining articles discuss locations were Paul or Peter did ministry and the seven churches in Revelation 2-3.
+This new volume contains fifty-three essays written by nineteen New Testament scholars.
+More than half of these articles cover the Book of Acts, and the remaining articles discuss locations where Paul or Peter did ministry and the seven churches in Revelation 2-3.
 See the end of this review for a list of chapter topics.

 The articles in these volumes are highly detailed and well-documented.
 Several would make excellent academic journal articles.
 Eckhard Schnabel contributes several chapters.
 His two-volume Early Christian Mission (IVP Academic, 2004) and Jesus in Jerusalem: The Last Days (Eerdmans, 2018) are two of the most detailed academic works on the geography of the Gospels and Acts.
-David deSilva contributed articles on The Social and Geographical World of Psidian Antioch, Rome, Roman Corinth, Ephesus, Smyrna, Pergamum and Sardis.
+David deSilva contributed articles on The Social and Geographical World of Psidian Antioch, Rome, Roman Corinth, Ephesus, Smyrna, Pergamum, and Sardis.
 Mark Wilson contributes several articles on locations in modern Turkey (the Geography of Galatia, Peter’s Communities in Asia Minor, the Geography of Patmos, and the Social and Geographical World of Thyatira and Philadelphia).

-Some chapters cover material that strictly speaking is not a part of the book of Acts or the Epistles.
+Some chapters cover material that, strictly speaking, is not a part of the book of Acts or the Epistles.
 For example, Ekhard Schnabel has a brief article on Paul in Spain and Crete based on the very thin evidence that Paul actually did ministry in these locations.
 J. Carl Laney contributed an article on Paul’s travel after the book of Acts based on the Pastoral Epistles and several church traditions.
-Each location where Paul did ministry has a chapter, including Colossae even though he did not establish that church.
+Each location where Paul did ministry has a chapter, including Colossae, even though he did not establish that church.

-A few other highlights: Barry Beitzel has a lengthy and detailed article on the meaning of “Arabia” in classical literature in order to answer the question of what Paul meant in Galatians 1:17 when he spent time in Arabia.
+A few other highlights: Barry Beitzel has a lengthy and detailed article on the meaning of “Arabia” in classical literature to answer the question of what Paul meant in Galatians 1:17 when he spent time in Arabia.
 Benjamin Foreman has an article on the Social and Geographical Significance of Alexandria, Egypt, a location only mentioned in the book of Acts as the home of Apollos (Acts 18:24-28).
 He discusses the Jewish presence in Alexandria and some of the traditions associated with how Christianity came to this important city in the Roman world.
 A. H. Cadwallader contributes an article on Onesimus and the world of Philemon, which is more less on slavery in the Roman world.
 Schnabel has an article on Paul’s travel in Macedonia and Achaia, including the distance traveled by foot between different locations and suggested time to travel.
 This article also includes a footnote in which Schnabel disagrees with one of his earlier conclusions.

 Logos Version.
 Since the book was published simultaneously for the Logos Bible Software library, I had the opportunity to use the book in that format.
-Clicking a photograph open the Logos Media library so the image can be copied and pasted into Word or PowerPoint (or any other software).
+Clicking a photograph opens the Logos Media library so the image can be copied and pasted into Word or PowerPoint (or any other software).
 The Media tool gives the description of the image as well as photo credits.
 Maps open in the Logos Atlas tool and can be copied and pasted.
 Using these tools to enhance your teaching and preaching is an added incentive to purchase the electronic version.

-As typical in a Logos resource, clicking a Scripture references will open your preferred Bible to the text, or you can float over the reference to peek at the text.
+As typical in a Logos resource, clicking a Scripture reference will open your preferred Bible to the text, or you can float over the reference to peek at the text.
 This works also for ancient sources if you have unlocked them for your library.
 For example, I can click on a cited reference to Pliny’s Natural History and open the version I have unlocked in the Logos library.
-This is true for any resource, Josephus, Philo, Strabo’s Geography, etc. At the end of a chapter the Logos version as a “see also” section which does not appear in the print format of the book.
-This section includes links to the Logos Atlas tool, Logos FactBook places and events, other articles in the Lexham Geographic Commentary on Acts through Revelation and any videos in the Media Library related to the section.
+This is true for any resource, Josephus, Philo, Strabo’s Geography, etc. At the end of a chapter, the Logos version is a “see also” section, which does not appear in the print format of the book.
+This section includes links to the Logos Atlas tool, Logos FactBook places and events, other articles in the Lexham Geographic Commentary on Acts through Revelation, and any videos in the Media Library related to the section.
 The bibliography sections open additional Logos resources if unlocked.
 The Logos version of the book is obviously more interactive than a printed book and can be updated and corrected as necessary.

 One disappointment in the Logos version of the book is the lack of page numbers.
-Usually a Logos book is tagged with real page numbers so I can cite the resource properly.
+Usually, a Logos book is tagged with real page numbers so I can cite the resource properly.
 The only index available is Scripture.
-The original Geographical Commentary on the Gospels has a page number index, perhaps Logos will update this book in the future.
+The original Geographical Commentary on the Gospels has a page-number index; perhaps Logos will update this book in the future.

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.